ledstrain/wiki.ledstrain.org/content/en/docs/known-problems/known_smartphone_problems.md

 - [Notebookcheck PWM frequency data table for all devices starting from 2016-2017](https://www.notebookcheck.net/Benchmarks-and-Test-Results.142793.0.html?type=&sort=&max_results=1000&archive=1&or=0&showBars=1&bench_350_944=1&model=1&screen_panel_type=1)

 Phones can have dc-dimming option to reduce PWM.
 Try turning it on.
-For Android phones there are few apps that can successfully eliminate PWM by setting up 100% brightness and applying a black filter above screen image, imitating dc-dimming:
+For Android phones there are a few apps that can successfully eliminate PWM by setting up 100% brightness and applying a black filter above screen image, imitating dc-dimming:
 - Oled Saver, probably uses complicated filter
 - [PWMfree, uses black filter](https://forum.xda-developers.com/t/app-amoled-pwmfree.3898070/?__cf_chl_jschl_tk__=AFSoq18Bz4MKbpn8Y6AJvLHyTLxp0y1prraqCthK0aY-1640438292-0-gaNycGzNCxE)

 If your phone has dc-dimming, you still can use Oled Saver or another app together with dc-dimming.
 Dc-dimming on phones is not a remedy.
 Oled Saver can improve situation further.

 ## FRC/Temporal dithering/Inversion: small potentially slightly visible flicker